UUDigitalHumanitieslab/sastadev/Documentation/Tarsp.rst

   but only if they modify a verb
 * Case 2: adpositions, adverbs and R-pronouns that bear one of the relations *dp*, *--*, *nucl* or *body*, if they are not the only real node in the structure.
 The macro **notonlyrealnode** is defined below.
 * Case 3: adpositional phrases with grammatical relation *dp* or *--* if they are not the only realnode
 * Case 4: adpositional complements to a verbs that meets the requirements of the macro **locverb**.
 Verbs that have a locative interpretation often also have use where they are combined with a particular adposition (e.g. *staan + op*).
-This often leads to asn ambiguity, and Alpino very often selects the *pc* analysis.
+This often leads to an ambiguity, and Alpino very often selects the *pc* analysis.
 However, very young children do not know these uses yet, but almost always intend the locative use.
-This part of the query corrects for Alpino's strategy.
+This part of the query corrects for Alpino's disambiguation strategy.
 * Case 5: A conjunct if its parent node has a grammatical relation from *mod*, *ld* or *predm*
 * Case 6: adverbs that are a modifier inside an NP.
 Probably because Alpino analyses ambiguous cases by including the adverb in the NP.
 * Case 7: nodes that meet the requirements of the macro **Tarsp_nonmodadvcp**.